House of Ash and Bone Cover Concept

 “Sorry, sir,” Ron says.

 My eyes huge, I listen for his voice.
 Shaking, I look past the dumpster into the alley in their direction.
-Seeing nothing, I grab my bag, stuff what I can into it, and run through the alley, then across the street, hoping he doesn’t see me.
+Seeing nothing, I grab my bag, stuff what I can into it, and run across the street, hoping he doesn’t see me.

-I run up Commercial Street, wiping my face, and head for the library.
-I want to put distance between Ron and I, just in case he slips away from that man, and comes looking for me.
+I run up Commercial Street, wiping my face, and head for the library, putting distance between Ron and I, just in case he slips away from that man, and comes looking for me.

 When I reach the library, I hurry through the doors and head upstairs to hide in the fiction section.